Punktum-dk/whois-rest-service-specification/README.md

 As of version 3.X.X of the service, registrant user-id/handle information is no longer part of the response data.

+As of version 4.X.X of the service, information on a domain name offered from a waiting list is available.

 <a id="api"></a>
 ### API